QCaudron/repeater_roundabout/assets/templates/index.md

 Last year, we made it into [QST Magazine](assets/RR.pdf).
 Light up the airwaves and make some noise on the great repeaters in Washington and Idaho !
 Anyone with a ham radio license can participate.
 This is a friendly, collaborative event for all FM users on VHF and UHF.

-**The Repeater Roundabout will be held during the weekend of November 22nd and 23rd, 2025.
-Watch this space!**
+**The Repeater Roundabout will be held during the weekend of November 22nd and 23rd, 2025.**

 > This page was last updated on {{ date_updated }}.